NEC Software Solutions: 2000s

-Private-equity giant Kohlberg Kravis Roberts, (KKR) acquired Northgate in November 2007, for £593m.
+Private equity giant Kohlberg Kravis Roberts, (KKR) acquired Northgate in November 2007, for £593m.
 Northgate chairman at the time, Ron Mackintosh said the offer from KKR was good value and he predicted a bright future for the firm under private-equity ownership.

 In November 2008, Northgate Information Solutions UK Ltd acquired Anite Public Sector Holdings Ltd from Anite plc.
 Convergys sold its Human Resources Management line of business to NorthgateArinso in 2010.

 Northgate Managed Services, specialising in Managed IT Services to the UK mid-market, was acquired by Capita in February 2013.

 Northgate Public Services was acquired by Cinven in December 2014.

-In 2017, NGA HR (payroll service organization From Northgate Information Solutions) announced that it has sold its UK Mid-Market and UK SME sections to Bain Capital to focus on the growing demand from enterprise businesses for multi country HR and payroll services.
+In 2017, NGA HR (payroll service organization From Northgate Information Solutions) announced that it had sold its UK Mid-Market and UK SME sections to Bain Capital to focus on the growing demand from enterprise businesses for multi-country HR and payroll services.

 The company acquired service design agency Snook in June 2019 and criminal justice software provider i2N in August 2018.

 It was announced in January 2018 that following Bain Capital's acquisition of NGA HR's UK and Ireland division, they would rebrand as a separate company providing payroll services under the new name Zellis.

 The company acquired APD Communications, a software supplier to the emergency services, public safety and control room markets in January 2019 and the specialist and care division EMIS Health in April 2019.

-On August 22, 2019 it was announced that Alight Solutions would acquire NGA Human Resources.
+On 22 August 2019, it was announced that Alight Solutions would acquire NGA Human Resources.

+2020s

-Tina Whitley was appointed as new CEO on April 1, 2021.
+Tina Whitley was appointed as the new CEO on 1 April 2021.

-The company changed its name to NEC Software Solutions UK on July 1, 2021.
+The company changed its name to NEC Software Solutions UK on 1 July 2021.

+1 Oct 2021 NEC Software Solutions UK commenced acquisition of Capita PLC's Secure Solutions and Services (SSS) business.
+This was subject to Competition and Markets Authority (CMA) investigation from 5 Jan 2022 to 1 Aug 2023.

+Capita PLC's Secure Solutions and Services (SSS) became an independent company SSS Public Safety Ltd for the period to 1 Aug 2023.

+At the end of this period, NEC Software Solutions UK completed acquisition of SSS Public Safety (SSS).

+In August 2025 NEC Software Solutions UK completed the acquisition of Cadcorp Limited.